Join us on Zoom

 While Covid-related restrictions on our in-person services ease, we continue with Zoom worship on Sunday mornings - through into September, and beyond as long as there is a reasonable level of participation.

-With Wendy’s approaching move to a new parish, clergy resources are more limited, so we are no longer able to offer a weekly communion service on Zoom.
-From 20 June, there will be a Service of the Word, with praise, prayer and teaching, usually led by a Lay Reader or Lay Leader of Worship.
+With Wendy’s move to a new parish, clergy resources are more limited, so there is now a Service of the Word - with praise, prayer and teaching - led by a Lay Reader or Lay Leader of Worship, and a monthly Eucharist on the third Sunday of the month, led by a member of the clergy.

 We plan to explore ways to make more use of music and visual imagery, and different, creative forms of teaching in the Zoom format, as we see Zoom worship as a long-term platform for outreach and growth in our community, and not just as a temporary fall-back for the duration of the Covid crisis.